FYS2130 – Oscillations and Waves

 The first lecture is mandatory.
 If you are unable to attend, the Department has to be informed in advance (e-mail firstname.lastname@example.org), or else you will lose your place in the course.

-The course extends over a full semester with 7 hours of teaching per week (3 hours of lectures, 2 hours of group sessions, 2 hours of problem solving).
+The course extends over a full semester with 7 hours of teaching per week:

-The course includes 6 compulsory assignments and a project assignment.
 Participation in group sessions throughout the semester (at least 70%) can replace one compulsory assignment.
-The project assignment corresponds to one week's work.

 Regulations for mandatory assignments can be found here.

-To be eligeble for the final exam, 5 of 6 assignments must be approved (4 of 6 with a 70 % participation in groups).
+To be eligible for the final exam, 5 of 6 assignments must be approved (4 of 6 with a 70% participation in group sessions).
+Additionally, the computational essay must be approved.

-You must pass both the project assignment and the final exam to pass the course.
+The final written exam counts for 100% of the grade.
+You must pass the final exam to pass the course.

 Examination support material